 This curriculum has been designed for a stand-alone intensive course to be delivered over five-day duration.
 However, because of its modular structure and participatory training methods, it provides enough flexibility and can be customized for delivery over longer durations i.e. 15 days, one month as well as for shorter field expeditions.

-Learning Outcomes of the Course for senior IFS offcers:
+Learning Outcomes of the Course for State Forest Service Officer Trainees

 By the end of the course, the participants will be able to: